Enrique1987/data_solution_architect/Technical_Data_Concepts.md

 **Rule of thumb:**
 If you need “cheap storage + all data types” *and* “trusted tables for BI with updates/deletes” → **Lakehouse**.
 If you only need clean reporting tables and strict relational modeling → **Warehouse**.

+# Slowly Changing Dimensions (SCD)

+## 1. What is SCD?

+SCD defines how changes in dimensional data are handled over time.

+Used in Data Warehouses.

+---

+## 2. SCD Types

+### SCD Type 0
+- No changes allowed
+- Original value preserved

+### SCD Type 1
+- Overwrite existing value
+- No history preserved

+Example:
+Customer email correction.

+---

+### SCD Type 2
+- Full historical tracking
+- Uses:
+  - valid_from
+  - valid_to
+  - is_current flag

+Example:
+Customer changes address.
+Old version remains valid until specific date.

+---

+## 3. When to Use SCD Type 2

+Use SCD2 when:
+- Source system allows updates
+- Historical tracking is required
+- Dimensional attributes change over time
+- Reporting requires "as-of-date" analysis

+Typical Sources:
+- ERP systems
+- CRM systems
+- Relational databases (Oracle, SAP, etc.)

+---

+## 4. When NOT to Use SCD

+If data is:

+- Pure event-based
+- Append-only
+- No updates to previous records

+Examples:
+- IoT sensor readings
+- Log events
+- Alarm signals
+- Telemetry data

+In these cases:
+No SCD needed.
+Simply append records.

+---

+## 5. Key Insight

+SCD is about tracking state changes.

+If your source system:
+- Updates records → SCD relevant
+- Only generates new events → SCD not relevant